ACM40960/project-shiva-46/README.md

 ## Training:-

- * First, git clone the repository and copy all the files from `WeedDetectionSystem` folder and upload it in google drive.
+ * First, git clone the repository and copy all the files from `WeedDetection` folder and upload it in google drive.

  * Now, in the drive open the main.ipynb file, where you will find all documentation regarding training the model.